privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 }
 ```

-The URL from `m.sessionPtr.u` will point directly to your YIVI server.
+The URL from `m.sessionPtr.u` will point directly to your Yivi server.
-This is intentional; the YIVI app should be able to access those endpoints too.
+This is intentional; the Yivi app should be able to access those endpoints too.

 #### State monitoring
 For state monitoring, we offer the options `serverSentEvents` and `polling`.